genesiscommunitysuccess/docs/docs/05_operations/04_containerisation/02_build.md

 </TabItem>
 </Tabs>

-Once the image is built, the output should display the name of the image:
+Once the image has been built, the output should display the name of the image:

 ```bash
 Successfully built eaa290495637